Sachin1043/event-scheduling-system/README.md

 * **REST API:** Complete JSON API for backend operations.
 * **Error Handling:** Custom 404 and 403 pages.

+**Tech Stack:**
-**Tech Stack:** * **Backend:** Python, Flask, Flask Sessions, Werkzeug
+* **Backend:** Python, Flask, Flask Sessions, Werkzeug
 * **Database:** MySQL
 * **Frontend:** HTML, CSS, Jinja2
 * **Deployment:** Docker, Docker Compose

 ## How It Works

-Here is a quick rundown of the app's flow:

-1. **Setup:** An `admin` logs in first to add resources into the system (like conference rooms, projectors, or guest speakers).
-2. **Booking:** An `organizer` logs in, picks a date and time, and tries to book a room for an event.
-3. **The Conflict Check:** Before saving, the app double-checks if that room or equipment is already taken.
-If it is, it throws an error and makes the user pick another time.
-If it's free, the event is saved to the database.
+1. **Login** — Open the app and log in.
+Your role (Admin, Organizer, or Viewer) decides what you can do.

+2. **Add Resources** — Admin adds things that can be booked, like rooms, projectors, or instructors.

+3. **Create an Event** — Organizer creates an event with a name, date, and time.

+4. **Book a Resource** — Organizer picks a resource for that event.
+The app automatically checks if it is free at that time, has enough capacity, and enough units available.
+If something is wrong, it shows an error.
+If all is good, it is saved.

-4. **Viewing the Schedule:** Users can pull up the weekly calendar view to easily see what is booked and what is available.
+5. **View the Calendar** — Anyone can open the calendar to see what is scheduled for the week.

-5. **Admin Tracking:** Admins can download CSV reports to see how often certain rooms are being used, or check the audit logs to see exactly who did what.
+6. **Download Reports** — Admin can download a CSV to see how often each resource is being used.

+7. **Check Audit Logs** — Admin can see a full history of who did what inside the app.

+8. **Settings** — Every user can update their profile and password.
+Admin can also change the timezone and date format for the app.

 ## Screenshots